anwesh1991/TFT-MICROSD-Video-Playback-STM32F4/README.md

 <h3>Introduction</h3>

 This project was a test to see how well an STM32F4 microcontroller could play videos using software decoding.
-The driver included here supports MJPEG and uncompressed/RGB565 playback.
+The driver I have written supports MJPEG and uncompressed/RGB565 playback.
 The code reads the video file from a microSD card (using SPI-DMA) and displays the frames on a TFT LCD screen.

 <h3>Pictures</h3>